 Addressing ADHD With Dietary Changes

 A study was recently published in the medical journal The Lancet that found that special diet was an effective treatment for ADHD in 64% of cases.
-To read more about the study, including the methodology and specifics about the results, click here.
 While the results of the study are interesting and support what many of us already know- that many behavioral or emotional symptoms are the result of underlying physiology- the perspective of the lead author Lidy Pelsser is what really caught my attention:

 "ADHD- it's just a couple of symptoms, it's not a disease.
 We should look for the cause of it.
 Like in eczema, the skin is affected, but a lot of people get eczema because of a latex allergy or because they are eating pineapple or strawberries.
 And I think there is a paradigm shift needed, if a child is diagnosed ADHD we should say okay, we have got those symptoms, now let's start looking for the cause."